jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 type ``A -> B``, which will be called the type of *unrestricted* functions.

-Remark: linear function ``f`` can diverge or be called on diverging data.
+Remark: linear function ``f`` can diverge (*i.e.* either not terminate or throw an exception) or be called on diverging data.
 It may feel weird because ``f`` will not necessarily consume its argument.
-But it's alright: the metatheory still works.
-One can think of a diverging computation as not consuming its result exactly once, therefore, it is vacuously true that if ``f u`` is consumed exactly once, then ``u`` is consumed exactly once.
+But it's alright: we can still make safe interface, as explained in the Exceptions_ section below).

 Polymorphism
 ~~~~~~~~~~~~